ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.knx/README.md

 * fixed "read/write of undefined" error

 ### 1.0.32 (2019-09-03)
-* updated importer for ETS V5.7.2, some changes in KNX-stack statemachine
+* updated importer for ETS V5.7.2, some changes in KNX-stack state-machine

 ### 1.0.31
 * some fixes on ETS5.7.2 importer